 - You must file suit on your bond claim within one (1) year of completion of the project, but you must give the Surety notice of your claim thirty (30) days before filing suit.

 If you work in Wyoming, do your part to ensure you collect what you are owed.
 Pay attention to your state’s lien laws, and see it pay off in your business moving forward.
-If you’d like to get your hands on Wyoming’s lien and bond forms, consider purchasing the required materials from us!
+If you’d like to get master Wyoming’s Lien Laws, consider tuning in to this episode of The Quit Getting Screwed Construction Podcast.
 If you would rather have someone else to take care of filing your construction liens or bonds, and do it the right way, contact an experienced Wyoming lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Protect your right to be paid!
 File a valid lien in a timely manner by following this list.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens' book,